 Members who participate and complete a smoking cessation class or program will be reimbursed up to \$100 per class or program per calendar year.
-Members may contact their medical group or IPA for information about these classes and programs.
+Members may contact their local hospital for information about these classes and programs.
 If you have a question about the smoking cessation benefit, you should call Blue Shield Member Services at 1-800-334-5847.